likit/gimme/README.md

 ##Installation

-Run python setup.py in the main directory to download and install required packages.
+Run python setup.py install in the main directory to download and install required packages.

 ##Running Gimme